dgaydukov/cert-aws/files/sa.md

 You can enable encryption when you create db, but once created you can't enable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.

 ###### SQS
-SQS (Simple Queue Service) - managed service that provide publisher/subscriber (queue) model.
+SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
 * FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.